Gluteus minimus muscle

 Gluteus minimus tendinopathy results in Greater Trochanteric Pain Syndrome (GTPS).
 Which is characterized by lateral hip pain, tenderness at the greater trochanter, and Trendelenburg gait, it should be differentiated from trochanteric bursitis which is very rare.

 Anteroposterior radiograph of the pelvis is done to rule out hip osteoarthritis.
-Gluteus minimus trigger points referred pain starts at the end of the lumbar spine and ends at the ankle, following a similar pain pathway of the sciatic nerve but without the neurological symptoms of the sciatic nerve such as weakness and numbness.
+Gluteus minimus trigger points referred pain starting at the end of the lumbar spine and ending at the ankle, following a similar pain pathway of the sciatic nerve but without the neurological symptoms of the sciatic nerve such as weakness and numbness.

 Similar Posts